Fais do-do

 A fais do-do is a Cajun dance party; the term originated before World War II.

 History

-According to Mark Humphrey, the parties were named for "the gentle command ('go to sleep') young mothers offered bawling infants."
-He quotes early Cajun musician Edwin Duhon of the Hackberry Ramblers:

-"She'd go to the cry room, give the baby a nipple and say, 'Fais do-do.'
-She'd want the baby to go to sleep fast, 'cause she's worried about her husband dancing with somebody else out there."

 "Do-do" itself is a hypocoristic shortening of the French verb dormir (to sleep), used primarily in speaking to small children.
 The phrase is embodied in an old French lullaby, a song sung to children when putting them down for the night.

 Joshua Caffery, however, suggests the true derivation is more plausibly the dance call dos à dos (back to back), the do si do call of Anglo-American folk dance; and that sources such as Duhon are merely "repeating the same apocryphal explanation known by almost anyone who lives in Southern Louisiana."